multiversx/mx-docs/docs/sdk-and-tools/erdjs/erdjs-signing-providers.md

 await provider.logout({ callbackUrl: callbackUrl });
 ```

-Sometimes, a dApp (and its backend) might want to reliably assign an off-chain user identity to an Elrond address.
+Sometimes, a dApp (and its backend) might want to reliably assign an off-chain user identity to an MultiversX (previously Elrond) address.
 In this context, the web wallet provider supports an extra parameter to the `login()` method: a custom authentication token, **completely opaque to the web wallet**, to be signed with the user's wallet, at login-time:

 ```
 // An identity token, provided by an identity provider (server-side)